qntrade/polymarket-copy-trading-bot/README.md

 https://github.com/user-attachments/assets/82f5404a-24b3-4e0e-8a8a-ef3264e4359f

 I've decided to copy Vidarx's trades.
 Looking at his profit curve, it just keeps going up over the whole time period.
-He mostly trades on very short time frames like 15-minute or 5-minute charts — these markets are super volatile and move fast.His strategy is really unique, and at one point his trades completely beat (or outperformed) Gabagool's trading.
+He mostly trades on very short time frames like 15-minute or 5-minute charts — these markets are super volatile and move fast.
+His strategy is really unique, and at one point his trades completely beat (or outperformed) Gabagool's trading.
 But now Gabagool's style seems almost dead or not working anymore.

 In short: by copying him in the BTC 5-minute market during one cycle (one trading period), we made $256 in profit.